Each dose of CABLIVI matters1

 What are the possible side effects of CABLIVI?

 CABLIVI can cause severe bleeding.
 In clinical studies, severe bleeding adverse reactions of nosebleed, bleeding from the gums, bleeding in the stomach or intestines, and bleeding from the uterus were each reported in 1% of subjects.
 In the post-marketing setting, cases of life-threatening and fatal bleeding were reported in patients receiving CABLIVI.
 Contact your doctor immediately if symptoms of excessive bruising, excessive bleeding, or major bleeding occur.
 Signs and symptoms of bleeding include: pain, swelling or discomfort, prolonged bleeding from cuts, increased menstrual flow or vaginal bleeding, nosebleeds, bleeding of gums from brushing, unusual bleeding or bruising, red or dark brown urine, red or tar black stools, headache, dizziness, or weakness.

-You may have a higher risk of bleeding if you have a bleeding disorder (i.e. hemophilia) or if you take other medicines that increase your risk of bleeding such as anti-coagulants.
+You may have a higher risk of bleeding if you have a bleeding disorder (i.e. hemophilia) or if you take other medicines that increase your risk of bleeding such as anti-coagulants and anti-platelet agents.

 CABLIVI should be stopped for 7 days before surgery or any medical or dental procedure.
 Talk to your doctor before you stop taking CABLIVI.